dimmyvi/tigress/draft-art-tigress.md

 - Malicious Recipient forwards the share to 3rd party without redeeming it or the Recipient's device is compromised.
     - No mitigation, the Initiator SHOULD only share with receivers they trust.
 - Share-url and secret is exposed to Recipient plus some other users.
-    - Vericals SHALL ensure that the Provisioning Information of a share can only be redeemed once.
+    - Verticals SHALL ensure that the Provisioning Information of a share can only be redeemed once.
     - Relay Server SHALL ensure that only first Receiver to claim Provisioning Information gets it.
 - Network attacks
     - Machine-in-the-middle: